Official websites use .gov

 With extreme heat events growing in intensity, frequency, and duration, cities are using various heat adaptation strategies to improve public health and social equity.
 The urban heat island effect makes cities hotter than rural areas due to the increased concrete and pavement absorbing heat.
 City-HEAT supports urban heat adaptation planning through the optimization of multiple adaptation objectives, considers numerous future scenarios and adaptation actions, and generates adaptive plans at fine temporal (annual) and spatial (sub-city) resolutions.
 City-HEAT can be adapted to the natural, built, and social environments for researchers and city-planners to support local city heat adaptation planning.
 Supplemental funding for the development of City-HEAT came from the National Integrated Heat Health Information System (NIHHIS) through the NOAA Climate Program Office Extreme Heat Risk Initiative.

-The Climate Assessment for the Southeast (CLIMAS) was one of the earliest CAP programs to conduct heat research.
+The Climate Assessment for the Southwest (CLIMAS) was one of the earliest CAP programs to conduct heat research.
 CLIMAS team member Ladd Keith has led efforts to better understand and plan for extreme heat, studying the use of urban heat island and heat increase modeling in land use and decision-making as well as the role urban planning has on urban heat governance.
 CLIMAS co-developed the Plan Integration for Resilience Scorecard for Heat (PIRS™ for Heat), a resilience scorecard similar to flood resilience scorecards, which has been adopted as a national standard and resource for building local capacity by the American Planning Association.

 City of Tucson Chief Resilience Officer Fatima Luna delivers opening remarks at the 2024 Southern Arizona Heat Planning Summit.